CloudChef/vmware-exporter/README.md

 # vmware-exporter
-Prometheus exporter for Vmware hosts, integrated with consul for vsphere and vms registering.
+Prometheus exporter integrated with consul for VMWare.

 ## Collectors: